Cygnut/Poco/README.md

 # Poco
 It's a **Po**ularity **Co**ntest!

 Website and backend tools which allow users to vote on a heterogeneous database of objects based on popularity.
+Uses PHP & C#.

 # API